AynalemN/alx-higher_level_programming/0x03-python-data_structures/README.md

 10. Only by 2 - Write a function that finds all multiples of 2 in a list.
 11. 11.
 Delete at - Write a function that deletes the item at a specific position in a list.
 12. Switch - Complete the source code in order to switch value of a and b.
+13. Linked list palindrome - Write a function in C that checks if a singly linked list is a palindrome.
+14. CPython #0: Python lists - Create a C function that prints some basic info about Python lists.